RetroGameDeveloper/rustro_arch/README.md

 }
 ```

-After this change Gambatte gets pretty far in loading the ROM which we can see by looking at the console messages before causing a segmentation fault:
+After this change Gambatte gets pretty far in loading the ROM which we can see by looking at the console messages:

 ```rust
 TODO: Set ENVIRONMENT_SET_PIXEL_FORMAT to something